Organic Cotton -

 With all these eco-conscious benefits it's hard to see why we shouldn't make the switch to certified organic cotton farming.
 Better for your body and the planet!

 At SOL TERRA SHOP, it is important to us to convey the benefits of using natural and organic products and promote the availability of products that will create less of a carbon footprint.
 We offer many clothing and homeware options made with GOTS certified organic cotton.
-Check out our ORGANIC COTTON LINE for more details.
+Check out our Organic Cotton Clothing Line for more details.

 Leave a comment